christianscheible/qsample/README.md

 QSample will produce several files in the output directory:

 * `.log` file storing the messages that were also output to command line
-* `.conf` file documenting the configuration used by the tool
+* `.conf` file documenting the configuration used by the tool for this run
 * one `.quotations.gz` file for each document in the input directory containing the detected quotations